saadmoussaif/saadmoussaif/README.md

 - 🎓 Software Engineering student from Morocco
 - 💻 I build modern web and mobile applications
 - 🚀 Currently working with **Spring Boot, Angular, Vuejs,Reactjs and AI**
-- 📍 Based in Casablanca, Morocco
+- 📍 Based in  Morocco

 ---